Landozo/LumiaExpansionPacks/OtherChanges/FeedbackandFeatureTesting/LandoFeedback3.2lastcall.md

 ## CoT Feedback

-### Both New and Old

-#### All Zipbombs Missing 'loomutils' tag on the end of Step 11.
+### All Zipbombs are missing 'loomutils' tag on the end of Step 11.

 Also missing the stuff after it, but I don't think you'd add those.

-### New Zip Betas

-#### Missing 1.5 OOC steps and misplaced Bunnymo OOC
+### Missing 1.5 OOC steps and misplaced Bunnymo OOC

-The following Zip Betas are missing the 1.5 OOC Step even though ooc was removed from pre-step 1, and still have the bunnymo step left in the pre-step 1 for some reason.
+The following Zip Betas are missing the 1.5 OOC Step even though ooc was removed from pre-step 1, and still have the bunnymo ooc line left in the pre-step 1 for some reason:

 CoT Zip Beta (Lumiverse Sov Hand)
 Reasoner Zipbomb Beta

-Additionally, the assistant zipbomb also haven't had OOC moved to step 1.5 CoT Zipbomb (Assistant)
+Additionally, the assistant zipbomb also haven't had OOC moved to step 1.5 at all:
+CoT Zipbomb (Assistant)

-#### Wrong Sov Hand trigger yes/no trigger in some lumiverse zips
+### Step 6 Sov Hand Trigger uses non-Extension in some Extension Zipbombs

 Uses getvar version of sov hand on/off instead of Lumiverse one.
+CoT Zip Beta (Lumiverse Sov Hand)
+Reasoner Zip Beta (Lumiverse)

-### Switch Steps 6 and 7
+### Steps 6 and 7 not switched yet in some Zipbombs

 The following Zipbombs have not had their steps 6 and 7 switched yet:
 CoT Zipbomb (System)